Breaking Down the Bankless Backlash

 Most important is an issue that should be intensely familiar to anyone who has spent any amount of time in or observing DAOs: the “failure to delineate” between distinct organizations that often share a name and founders, but exist for different ends.

 Bankless, for instance, is the established media brand that covers the niche DeFi sector.
 It employs about 20 people, if you include its full-time contractors, and is the brainchild of Hoffman and Adams.
-There is a media team that produces podcasts and newsletters, a business side that manages relationships including with advertisers and a “software arm” that is “struggling to get traction.”
+There is a media team that produces podcasts and newsletters, a business side that manages relationships including with advertisers and a “software arm” that is finding its footing.

-Hoffman and Adams also manage a separate VC entity that raised $35 million, though the Bankless LLC never took on outside funding since its incorporation in 2020 (when the duo went full time with it).
+Hoffman and Adams also manage a separate VC entity that raised $35 million, though the Bankless LLC has never taken outside funding since incorporating in 2020 (when the duo went full time with it).

 BanklessDAO, meanwhile, legally speaking, is an organization that does not even exist.
 The DAO was founded in 2021, amid a bull run that saw bitcoin rocket $69,000, and so while it counts just under 30,000 members on Discord, it’s hard to judge how many joined and left.
 Hoffman described the DAO as a “very flat” entity composed of “sub DAOs,” including units focused on consulting and publishing, an audio and video guild and something called “Fight Club.”

-Note: CORRECTION (NOV.
-27, 2023): It's Ryan Sean Adams, not Adam Sean Adams.